Every vlogger wonders how to get more views on when they are just getting started on YouTube.

 It doesn’t always come easy, but for some people, a big online audience can literally change their life.

 After all, who doesn’t want to be the next PewDiePie or Jenna Marbles and make millions of dollars and fans by speaking to a camera from their home, or creating top 10 videos?

 Sounds pretty good to us…

-But becoming a YouTuber can be tough, and standing out can be even tougher.
+Becoming a YouTuber in 2018 can be tough, and standing out can be even tougher.

-That is why we came up with this guide to show anyone how to get views on YouTube today with these 68 easy hacks.
+This guide will show anyone how to get views on YouTube today with these 68 easy hacks.
 Read the article for all the details, or check out the infographic.

 Let us know in the comments which hack is your favorite, and which ones we missed!
 We will add great ideas to future updates 🙂

 If you want viewers to subscribe to your channel and come back for more later, then they need to know what they are getting themselves into.

 While there are endless YouTube channels out there, so it is important that you have an identity, especially if you want to start a vlog.
 Whether that means talking about beauty, travel, sports, gaming, or anything that comes up in your life, make it very clear to the audience so that you get subscribers who stick around.